- homophobic (adj.)

 - honorific (adj.)

-- 1640s, from Latin honorificus "that which does honor," from honorem (see honor (n.)) + -ficus "making," from stem of facere "make, do" (see factitious).
-As a noun, by 1867.
+- "conferring honor," 1640s, from French honorifique (16c.) or directly from Latin honorificus "that which does honor," from honorem (see honor (n.)) + -ficus "making," from stem of facere "make, do" (see factitious).
+As a noun, "a word used as an honorific term," by 1867.

 - chiefly British English spelling of honor; also see -or.
 Related: Honoured; honouring; honours.